enspirit/wlang/README.md

 * it evaluates `who` in the current scope and receives the string `"WLang & World"`
 * it escapes that string for HTML and returns the result

-A set of high-order functions mapped to tags is called a _Dialect_, such as `WLang::Html`.
+A set of high-order functions mapped to tags is called a _Dialect_, such as `WLang::Mustang`, which is a dialect which mimics the famous Mustache templating language.
 One of the powerful features of WLang is that creating you own dialect is very simple.
 Let take an example:

 ```ruby
 class Upcasing < WLang::Dialect